storesafe/cordova-sqlite-storage/README.md

     cordova platform rm ios
     cordova platform add ios

-**EXTRA NOTE:** You can use `cordova-sqlite-storage` instead of https://github.com/litehelpers/Cordova-sqlite-storage to get an older, stable version.
+**EXTRA NOTE:** You can use https://github.com/litehelpers/Cordova-sqlite-storage instead of `cordova-sqlite-storage` to get the latest version directly from github.

 ## Source tree